prattay-lynx/Trek-It/Readme.md

 # Trek-It
-## A Demo Project for learnig Html , CSS , Js
+## A Demo Project for learning Html , CSS , JavaScript